What is Steam Hammer or Water Hammer?

 How do I avoid Steam Cavitation?

-- Steam condensation rates are tied to steam flow velocity.
+Steam condensation rates are tied to steam flow velocity.
 High steam flow velocity (sonic flow >1000 fps) assures rapid rates of condensation in your process fluid.
 Maintaining proper steam & liquid pressure differential is critical to assure stable operation.
 Steam cavitation can occur when sub-sonic (<1000 fps) conditions occur.
 The most common cause for sub-sonic conditions results when a steam pressure control valve reduces steam pressure to control steam flow.
-Please see TB-4 Steam & Liquid Pressure
+Please see TB-4 Steam & Liquid Pressure for more information.

-Process Heating Areas to Focus on to help eliminate steam hammer or steam flashing
+Process heating areas to focus on to help eliminate steam hammer or steam flashing

 - Eliminate use of external modulating steam pressure reducing valve for steam flow control.